 How many weeks of instruction have you missed?

-How many readings, assignments, and/or quizzes have you missed?
-How likely is it that you will be able to catch up?
+How many readings, assignments, and/or quizzes have you missed and does the instructor allow make-ups?
+How likely is it that you will be able to catch up if they do?

 What is the attendance policy?